logo

 Namespace

-This standard defines the XML namespace URI:
+This standard defines a dedicated XML namespace for EVM-state bindings:

 • Namespace URI: urn:evm:state:1.0